Economic Impact Resources for Workers & Businesses During COVID-19

 Archive of Gov. Inslee's press events and other TVW COVID-19 coverage, including “The Impact: Road to Recovery,” is a twice-weekly (Tuesday and Thursday) look at the economic impacts of COVID-19 on Washington's economy and communities.

-The COVID-19 Employer Resources Webinars features resources and real-time, expert insights on all aspects of the crisis as we navigate how COVID-19 continues to impact Washington state and the economy.
-The series is hosted by the Association of Washington Businesses (AWB) and is scheduled for Mondays from 10am - 11am, April 27 - Monday, June 22.
+The COVID-19 Employer Resources webinar series features resources and real-time, expert insights on all aspects of the crisis as we navigate how COVID-19 continues to impact Washington state and the economy.
+The series is hosted by the Association of Washington Businesses (AWB) and is scheduled for Wednesdays from 10am - 11am.
+Past webinars have been archived.

 The Tacoma-Pierce County Chamber, with help from the Economic Development Board (EDB) for Tacoma-Pierce County and under the guidance of industry experts, has created Team.
 Through their new website, the rapid response Team will consult with businesses and direct them to experts who will assist them with questions and concerns they have due to the COVID-19 crisis.
 The consultations will occur via telephone and through an online 'Ask An Expert' question form, and experts will be able to help businesses work through the necessary steps to obtain available relief and resources based on their individual needs.